DXHeroes/knowledge-base-content/practices/agile_events.md

 ## Why You Might Want the Agile Events

 Every project phase needs its own set of events.
 Those events help the team to work faster, more efficiently, and closer together.
-Worklow is simplified and the Product Backlog items are clearer.
+Worklow is simplified and the Product Backlog items are more clear.

 Even though the events are designed to help, developers may struggle to find every single meeting useful.
 The most hated meetings are the daily standups because they sometimes seem like a waste of time even if they last just a few minutes.
 It is important to recognise that the daily standups are important for sharing knowledge, identifying problems sooner, measuring the progress and last but not least, building team unity by encouraging cooperation.
-Team members will often realise value from these events after they have attended, where they may at first have been reluctant to do so.
+Team members will often realise value from these events after they have attended, where they may at first have been reluctant todo so.

 ## Problems the Agile Events Solve